Darguima/dotfiles_old/README.md

 Now if you need download some extra files or Github repositories, start/enable some services, etc. you can use, the Utils scripts.
 If you don't find the perfect one for your case, just run the shell command, with `Utils/run_command` to finish the configuration.
 Try respect the logs/prints areas (read more below).

+###### And if I want just install the package and not configure it

+Well, just edit `InstallationScripts/others.py`.
+Copy the template and paste it on the correct place, edit the packages and dependencies names and it's done.

 #### The logs/prints

 One of my goals was try have a good text return of the installation status, not only command outputs or a void terminal.